MicroBit512/countByTesting/testResults.md

 ## Hardware Running This Test

-The hardware that these tests are running is a HP-Z240 workstation.
+The hardware that these tests are running on is a HP-Z240 workstation.
 Here are the specs of the HP-Z240:
 - RAM > 8GB DDR4.
 - CPU > Intel Xeon E-1240 v5 @ 3.5GHz.